berkmancenter/classifurlr/doc/classification_api.md

 The URL to which the given request and response data applies.

-**countryCode**

-The ISO2 code for the country from which the requets were made.

 **responses**

 An array of response data returned to the original request.
 There must be at least one but historic data can also be sent and may be useful to some classifiers.